ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 if the _.twine_ folder does not already exist, just create one.

 * Use `yarn test` to run tests.
+* Use `yarn setup-dev` to setup the development environment for the first time
 * Use `yarn build` to build the output files.
 (Note that this will return a File Not Found error, but it is working) The entire thing will output to the /gh-pages folder as the index.html file.
 * Use `yarn start` to start a development build that automatically rebuilds on file changes.